What changes would you like to see to MMP?

 That would mean the changes could be adopted for the 2014 election.

-NZ First Leader Winston Peters said he did not support reducing party vote threshold and said the proposed changes went against public opinion.
+NZ First Leader Winston Peters does not support reducing party vote threshold and said the proposed changes went against public opinion.

 He also opposed the removal of the overhang rule which he said was anti-democratic.